pbastowski/angular2-now/README.md

 ## Angular 2.0 component syntax using Angular 1 and Babel

-### ** Upcoming Breaking Change Warning **
+### ** v0.4.0 Breaking Changes **

+#### angular.module no longer "monkey patched"
-> Please note that <code>angular.module</code> will no longer be "monkey-patched" by the angular2-now library as of version 0.4.0.
+As of v0.4.0 <code>angular.module</code> is no longer "monkey-patched" by the angular2-now library.
 Please use <code>SetModule</code>, described below, instead.
 SetModule has the exact same syntax as angular.module.
 This change is necessary due to problems encountered with the monkey-patching approach under certain conditions.

+#### @Directive assumes `shared` instead of `isolate` scope
+As of v0.4.0 the `@Directive` annotation assumes shared scope.
+Previously it always assumed isolate scope, which you could override with `{ scope: undefined }`.

 This library allows you to continue using Angular 1.3 or higher, while giving you the opportunity to start coding your Angular 1 applications in Angular 2 syntax.
 You get to keep your investment in Angular 1 while preparing for Angular 2.

 If either of the statements below applies to you, then you need angular2-now: